Monday, July 22, 2024

 I understand that having close, loving and supportive family can be considered a blessing that not everyone is bestowed with but in this regard, my husband and I have been incredibly fortunate.
 Both of us are deeply attached to our families so being closer to them was the number one priority for us to move back to our homeland.

 I've realized that living abroad, despite the good life, I could never quite escape one niggling emotion which was guilt.
-Guilt at depriving our children of the love and warmth of family, depriving them of a much broader scope of social interactions and guilt at not being around to help our parents in their old age.
+Guilt at depriving our children of the love and warmth of family and vice versa, keeping them from a broader scope of social interactions as well as sense of community and guilt at not being around to help our parents in their old age.
 It finally feels so good to be rid of that feeling!
 We have our ecosystem now and metaphorically speaking, it feels like the missing piece in the puzzle has been restored.

 A family trip to Wayanad, Kerala during Christmas & New Year break 2023-2024